peterschmidtdk/MicrosoftSentinel/README.md

-# AzureSentinel
+# MicrosoftSentinel
-A Repository for Azure Sentinel querys and other related Azure Sentinel code.
+A Repository for Microsoft Sentinel (formerly known as Azure Sentinel) querys and other related Microsoft Sentinel code.